njpipeorgan/wll-interface/README.md

 DEFINE_WLL_FUNCTION(multiply)  // defines wll_multiply
 ";
 ```
-*wll-interface* will handle the passing of arguments and return value to/from *LibraryLink* through this macro.
-A new function `wll_multiply` is created here by the library, which is going to be compiled and loaded.
+A new function `wll_multiply` is defined automatically by the library, which is going to be compiled and loaded.

 Now we create a shared library from the code.
 You need to replace `<path-to-wll_interface.h>` below with the directory that contains the header file `wll_interface.h` so that the compiler can find it.
 ```Mathematica